-The Write City Magazine is closed for submissions until February 1, 2019.
+The Write City Magazine is now open for submissions.

 The Write City Magazine is published by the Chicago Writers Association.
 We welcome quality poetry, fiction and nonfiction, including short stories, personal essays, op-eds, biographies, autobiographies, memoirs, interviews, play and manuscript excerpts (if self-contained), plus writing tips and resources.

 Every story has essential elements which make it worth reading.
 The editors of Write City Magazine have compiled the following list of elements.
 Please ensure that your story has these elements before submitting your piece to our magazine.